getodk/docs/src/central-submissions.rst

 Submission Review States
 ------------------------

 As of version 1.2, Central allows Project Managers and Administrators to review submissions and assign them certain states.
-This optional feature lets you perform verification and data correction within Central itself.
+This feature lets you perform verification and follow-up data editing within Central itself, if you need this kind of a workflow.
 The available states are:

 +------------+-------------+-----------------------------------------------------------------------------------+
 | State      | Assigned by | Description                                                                       |